 Autocratic leaders want and frequently have control of the decision-making process.
 Decision-making by committee or through a defined group of individuals is mainly window dressing.
 The leader calls most of the shots leaving the suggestion box empty.
-Morale and motivation among employees is typically low and un-engaged with the long-term direction of the business.
+Morale and motivation among employees are typically low and un-engaged with the long-term direction of the business.

 Democratic leaders seek the input and council of others in the company but retain the decision-making role.
-Cajoling and seeking opinions, to ensure that other feel their opinion counts, is the principle trait of democratic leaders.
+Cajoling and seeking opinions, to ensure that other feel their opinion counts, is the principal trait of democratic leaders.
 Inclusion of a number of employees in the decision-making process requires time but strengthens morale.
 To be successful democratic leaders need to manage an endpoint to the process.